oracle-livelabs/pts/ai-vector-search-fundamentals/6-apex_demo/apex_demo.md

 `https://host_name.adb.us-ashburn-1.oraclecloudapps.com/ords/r/nationalparks/nationalparks/image-search`

-Then hit enter to go to the APEX demo and sign in with the username "nationalparks" and the password "Welcome_12345".
+Then hit enter to go to the APEX demo and sign in with the username "NATIONALPARKS" and the password "Welcome_12345".

 After signing in you should see a browser window like the following: